-As you launch your new ideas, seek financing and find initial customers, branding is often pushed to the side: deemed costly, time-consuming, and simply not a priority.
-While full branding and messaging do take time, a failure to understand and navigate the pitfalls of early-stage branding can stop your company from ever really taking off.
+Brand strategy for startups is complex.
+As you launch your new ideas, seek financing and find initial customers, branding is often pushed to the side.
+It is costly, time-consuming, and simply not a priority.
+While full branding and messaging do take time, a failure to understand the pitfalls of startup branding can stop your company from ever really taking off.

-Often, you think, “We’ll figure out the branding later—all I need is a landing page,” or “We’re in stealth mode, so I can’t publicly share what we really do,” or the truly dangerous “We can just use a template for now.”
-The problem with this thinking is that it prevents you from addressing the fundamental questions that define your brand and, more importantly, keeps you from communicating why your early adopters should trust you.
+Some think, “We’ll figure out the branding later—all I need is a landing page.”
+Another is, “We’re in stealth mode, so I can’t publicly share what we really do.”
+Or, “We can just use a template for now.”
+The problem with this thinking is it prevents you from addressing the fundamental questions that define your brand.
+As a result, it keeps you from communicating why your early adopters should trust you.

-A digital presence—even a seemingly simple landing page—that fails to address the foundational questions of branding and messaging can negatively impact early adopters’ trust.
+A digital presence—even a seemingly simple landing page—need to address the foundational business questions early customers have.
 Branding and messaging require you to answer the tough discovery questions that prospective customers have about you and your idea.
-It is painstaking work to articulate and present your idea—to find the words, images, and positioning that will deliver you to the consideration stage of engagement.
+It is painstaking work to articulate your idea.
+But it does lead to a better customer experience that builds trust and a sales funnel from the beginning.

 - What is the impetus of your idea?